Job: Research Assistant

 With increasing demand for renewable energy sources the potential for marine renewable energy production is attracting much interest in many parts of the world.
 The exceptional tidal range of the Severn Estuary in the UK presents a major source of renewable energy.
 In the past decade much research has been undertaken on harvesting this power.
 There have been a number of proposals for power generation structures, including: the Severn Barrage, Newport and Cardiff lagoons and Swansea Bay Lagoon.
 The sheer size of these projects will have a large scale impact on the environment.
 Therefore it is crucial to have an in-depth understanding of the challenges before any of the projects comes to life.
 One of the primary focus points are the near and far-field effects on the tidal range as the receding intertidal mudflats and marshlands have a direct impact on the estuarine wildlife.
 Changes in the tidal range can also significantly affect the level of flood protection and efficient power production.
 Because of a very high nutrient load, any significant change in the flow velocity and concentration of suspended sediments could make the estuary more susceptible to eutrophication.

-Nejc is based at the Hydro-environmental Research Centre (HRC) at Cardiff University.
-His research is based on studying the impacts of extracting marine renewable energy, with a particular focus on the Severn Barrage and lagoons in Severn Estuary.
-In the past decade or so the HRC has done much research in this field and Nejc is now building on the work done by his predecessors.
-To assess the environmental impacts of the structures on the estuarine environment he is using an open-sourced CFD model, namely Delft3D.
-This model was developed by Deltares in the Netherlands.
-The integral part of his research focuses on the near and far-field effects of structures on the tidal range, flood risk – both up and downstream of these structures – and any changes in water quality.
+Nejc was based at the Hydro-environmental Research Centre (HRC) at Cardiff University for his PhD.
+He researched the impacts of extracting marine renewable energy, with a particular focus on the Severn Barrage and lagoons in Severn Estuary.
+In the past decade or so the HRC has done much research in this field and Nejc built on the work done by his predecessors.
+To assess the environmental impacts of the structures on the estuarine environment he used an open-sourced CFD model, namely Delft3D, which had been developed by Deltares in the Netherlands.
+The integral part of Nejc’s research focused on the near and far-field effects of structures on the tidal range, flood risk – both up and downstream of these structures – and any changes in water quality.

-Nejc recently undertook a 3 and a half month research visit to Tsinghua University in Beijing – to find out more about this experience, click here.
+During his PhD programme Nejc undertook a 3 and a half month research visit to Tsinghua University in Beijing – to find out more about this experience, click here.

 - 10th International Conference on Sustainable Energy and Environmental Protection, 27-30 June 2017, Bled, Slovenia.
 Title: High resolution 3D modelling of the Swansea Bay tidal lagoon